 In this series, I dig a little deeper into the meaning of psychological terms.
-This week’s term: Melancholic depression (melancholia)
+This week’s term is melancholic depression (melancholia).

 The word melancholia comes from the Greek for black bile, part of the ancient four humours medical belief system.
 In the 5th century BCE, Hippocrates first identified melancholia as a disease with various mental and physical symptoms.
 In the 16th and 17th, the idea of a melancholy temperament became fashionable in English art and literature.

-In the present day, melancholia is used to specify a type of major depressive episode (which can occur in the context of multiple diagnoses, including major depressive disorder and bipolar disorder).
-Some researchers have argued that it warrants its own diagnosis, but the committee formulating the DSM-5 was not convinced that it was a distinct disorder.
+In the present day, melancholia is a specifier for a type of major depressive episode (which can occur in the context of multiple diagnoses, including major depressive disorder and bipolar disorder).
+Some researchers have argued that it warrants its own diagnosis, but the committee formulating the DSM-5 wasn’t convinced that it was a distinct disorder.